 I wanted to use Kraft-Tex for the body of my bag because it's durable and easy to sew.
 Kraft-Tex is a paper fabric that sews like leather and vinyl do.
 Kraft-Tex is washable, so as long as I use other washable materials, I can launder the whole project when it needs to freshen a bit.
 Learn more about working with Kraft-Tex.

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

-- 1.5 yards fabric for handle, handle lining and bag lining.
-(I used the same fabric throughout, but it would be fun to use 3 different fabrics.)
+- 1.5 yards fabric for handle, handle lining and bag lining (I used the same fabric throughout, but it would be fun to use three (3) different fabrics).